thespaceofallpotential/common-x/README.md

-# common-x: *—from "knowledge culture" and a "universal solver"; to a basic model of "organic general-intelligence"*
+# common-x:  *—from "knowledge culture" and a "universal solver", to a basic model of "organic general-intelligence"*

 Yeah-yeah, ***finding*** solutions (within some problem-space) is cool... *—but did you ever think about **growing** them?*